Lahontan redside

-The Lahontan redside (Richardsonius egregius) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
-This fish occurs in the Great Basin in eastern California and western Nevada.
+The Lahontan Redside (Richardsonius egregius) is a species of freshwater ray-finned fish belonging to the family Leuciscidae - which contains true minnows.
+The Lahontan Redside inhabits the Great Basin in Eastern California, Western Nevada and they very southern tip of Oregon.

+They are opportunistic omnivores, preying on whatever they can find in their alpine river or lake habitats.
+Lahontan Redsides are an important part of their food web serving as prey for many predatory bird and fish species.

+Description

-Lahontan redsides are noted for their breeding colors, consisting of a bright red stripe with a yellow border on each side.
-At other times, the stripe is still visible, but the red is much reduced, leaving a gradual transition from the olive-colored back to silvery underside.
-Overall shape is slender, with a large eye and terminal mouth.
-The dorsal fin has 7–8 rays, while the anal fin has 8–10 rays.
-The pectoral fins are somewhat long, the tips reaching nearly to the bases of the pelvic fins.
-The tail is deeply forked.
-Total length ranges up to 17 cm, but an 8 cm length is more typical of mature adults.
+Lahontan Redsides are noted for their breeding colors, consisting of a bright red stripe with a yellow border on each side.
+Males are noted to have a darker red stripe when breeding compared to females.
+When they are not spawning, the stripe is sometimes still visible, however, the red is faded, leaving a gradual transition from the olive-colored back to silvery underside.
+They are a slender and agile fish.
+Their dorsal fin has 7–8 rays, while the anal fin has 8–10 rays.
+Their pectoral fins are somewhat long, the tips reaching nearly to the bases of the pelvic fins.
+Their tail is deeply forked.
+They have hooked pharyngeal teeth and small mouths compared to their size.
+They also have an S-shaped intestine and stubby gill rakers.
+The max length ranges up to 17 cm, but an 8 cm length is the average of mature adults.

-They are found in a variety of habitats within their range, primarily feeding on small invertebrates.
-Stream populations shoal near the surface of quiet pools, where they catch drifting insects, while in lakes they form groups in the littoral zone, generally preferring to stay over rocky bottoms, and eat a combination of surface insects, insect larvae, and planktonic crustacea.
-When the temperatures drop during winter, they move to deeper water and remain nearly motionless near the bottom.